Last updated: October 2016

 An occupier who requires persons to work in a personal living area that is not smokefree must develop and implement procedures to minimise the risk to the health of those persons.

-The Public Health Act 1997 (Tas) bans smoking in outdoor areas of licensed premises such as pubs, clubs and nightclubs that:
+The Public Health Act 1997 (Tas) bans smoking in outdoor areas of licensed premises such as pubs, clubs and nightclubs.

 Smoking in outdoor areas of licensed premises is only permitted in designated 'outdoor smoking areas'.
-An outdoor smoking area:
+A designated outdoor smoking area:

 An outdoor smoking area will generally not be considered to have a roof if at least two-thirds of the roof space is uncovered.
 However, there will be a requirement for a greater proportion of roof space to be uncovered in small areas where: